 There are people who were once Messianic, who were once Christian, who because of "inconsistencies" left.
 Were deceived into accepting these inconsistencies and have walked away from Yeshua.
+Rico Cortes being one of the more recent examples.

 The inconsistencies are not Scripture.
 The Brith Hadoshah doesn't contradict the Tanakh when understood through Adonai's Ruach ha Kodesh.